-What is Negligence?
+What Is Negligence?

 In order for negligence to be proven in court, four conditions must be met:

-- It must be clear that there was a duty to act
+- It must be clear that there was a duty to act.

-- It must be proven that there was a failure of the duty to act
+- It must be proven that there was a failure of the duty to act.

-- It must be proven that this failure was the proximate (direct) cause
+- It must be proven that the failure of the duty to act was the proximate (direct) cause of the harm.